absolute-quantum/cats-blender-plugin/README.md

         - You can use Move, Scale and Rotate
         - INFO: The mesh will only be assigned to the selected bone
         - E.g.: A jacket won't work, because it requires multiple bones.
-        - E.g.: A ring on a finger works perfectly, because the ring only needs to move with the finger bone
+        - E.g.: A ring on a finger works perfectly, because the ring only needs one bone to move with (the finger bone)
     - Select the base armature and the mesh you want to attach to the base armature
     - Select the bone you want to attach the mesh to
     - Press the "Attach Mesh" button -> Done!